Crown Land Reform

 In 2021, the Crown Land Management Amendment (Plan of Management) Regulation 2021 (CLM Regulation 2021) removed a requirement for councils to complete Plans of Management by 1 July 2021.
 This change is aimed to provide councils greater flexibility in the development of Plans of Management for Crown reserves.

-The CLM Act falls within the portfolio responsibilities of the Minister for Water, Property and Housing Melinda Pavey, and is administered by the Department of Planning, Industry and Environment – Crown Lands (DPIE – Crown Lands).
+The CLM Act falls within the portfolio responsibilities of the Minister for Lands and Water Kevin Anderson, and is administered by the Department of Planning and Environment – Crown Lands (DPE – Crown Lands).